-The paranasal sinuses have the same kind of tissue that lines the inside of the nose.
-The same things that can cause swelling in the nose, allergies or infection, can also affect the sinuses.
+The sinuses have the same kind of tissue that lines the inside of the nose.
+The same things that can cause swelling in the nose can also affect the sinuses, such as allergies or an infection.
 When the tissue inside the sinuses swells, mucus increases.
 Over time, air trapped inside swollen sinuses can create painful pressure inside the head.
 This is a sinus headache.

-Infection with a virus causes most cases of sinusitis.
-Colds, bacterial infections, allergies, asthma and other health conditions can cause sinusitis.
-If the sinuses remain blocked for a long time, you may get a secondary infection.
+A viral infection causes most cases of sinusitis.
+Colds, bacterial infections, allergies, asthma, and other health conditions can also cause sinusitis.
+If your sinuses are blocked for a long time, you may get a bacterial infection.
 This secondary infection is caused by bacteria that are normally present in the respiratory tract.
 These bacteria multiply and cause a sinus infection when they are unable to drain out of the blocked sinuses.

 There are two types of sinusitis.

-Acute sinusitis is a temporary inflammation of the sinuses.
-The mucous membranes of your nose, sinuses and throat swell.
+Acute sinusitis is a temporary swelling of the sinuses.
+The mucous membranes inside your nose, sinuses, and throat swell.
 This could happen when you have a cold or allergies.
-Swelling blocks the sinus openings and prevents normal mucus drainage.
+The swelling blocks the sinus openings and prevents normal mucus from draining.
 This causes mucus and pressure to build up.

 Chronic sinusitis occurs when symptoms become more frequent or worse.
-Sinus infections may cause chronic sinus inflammation and symptoms.
+Sinus infections may cause long-term sinus inflammation and symptoms.
 If you have more than three sinus infections in a year or have symptoms longer than 12 weeks, you could have chronic sinusitis.
-More than 50 percent of people with moderate to severe asthma also have chronic sinusitis.

-When a sinus infection results from blocked sinuses, you can have symptoms like:
+When a sinus infection results from blocked sinuses, symptoms may include:

-The first step to treat sinusitis is to unblock the nasal passages.
-This helps proper drainage of the sinuses.
-Draining the sinuses helps flush out a bacterial infection.
-If you have a bacterial infection, your doctor will also prescribe an antibiotic to fight it.
+The first step to treat sinusitis is to clear your nasal passages.
+This helps your sinuses drain properly.
+Draining your sinuses helps flush out a bacterial infection.
+If you have a bacterial infection, your doctor may also prescribe an antibiotic to fight it.